 Ontario Lung Screening Program Frequently Asked Questions for Healthcare Providers or call 416-340-4154.

 - If the participant is eligible and chooses to participate, the Screening Navigator will schedule the low dose CT (LDCT) scan.

-- On the day of the LDCT scan, the Screening Navigator is trained to provide current smokers with a 1:1 smoking cessation counselling session and will refer the participant to a hospital-based smoking cessation program at the participant's discretion.
+- On the day of the LDCT scan, the Screening Navigator will provide current smokers with a 1:1 smoking cessation counselling session and will refer the participant to a hospital-based smoking cessation program at the participant's discretion.

 - The screening Referral Form authorizes the initial scan as well as all annual and recall LDCTs and referral to the Lung Cancer Rapid Assessment and Management Program (LungRAMP), if required.

-Referrals require a primary care provider to be identified.
-Referring physicians and primary care providers (if different) are provided with the following:
+Referrals require a primary care provider* to be identified.
+Referring primary care providers are provided with the following information:

 - Notification if a referred participant is ineligible for or declines screening